 "I'm very pleased we're going to confer on Sachin Tendulkar membership of the Order of Australia, an AM," she told reporters.

-"This is a very special honour, very rarely awarded to someone who is not an Australian citizen or an Australian national," Gillard said.
+"This is a very special honour, very rarely awarded to someone who is not an Australian citizen or an Australian national.

 "So a very special honour and a very special recognition of such a great batsman."